visit-dav/visit/src/doc/java_client/index.rst

 The ``clientName`` is the internal name that will be used to identify the client inside of VisIt_.
 You can pass any name that you want for this.
 The ``clientProgram`` argument is a string that identifies the executable for your program.
-The ``clientArgs`` argument lets you pass command line arguments to your program when it is started.
+The ``clientArgs`` argument lets you pass command-line arguments to your program when it is started.
 When you call ``OpenClient()``, the VisIt_ viewer will attempt to launch the specified VisIt_ client and then the client will be attached to VisIt_ and can control the VisIt_ viewer.
 Any number of VisIt_ clients can be connected to the VisIt_ viewer.